WCook505/4LoopMiciti/README.md

 A simple app that allows you to learn information about San Antonio and what it has to offer.

 Features 🚀
-  1.Log in with existing credentials
+1.Log in system with existing creditials
 -Account System
   -Remove Accounts
   -Add Accounts
   -Search Accounts
 -Find information about San Antonio
 -Shared AccountSystem across all controllers
 -8 Screens
 -Error/Exception Handlings for incorrect inputs

 Project Structure 📁
 -MVC Pattern